 - What size conduit do I need for 100 amp service?

-The size of conduit we needed for a 100 amp service based on the type of wire you are using.
-For copper wire, you will need a 1 inch conduit.
-For aluminum wire, we needed a 1.5-inch conduit.
+Teh size is based on the type of wire For copper wire, it needed to 1-inch conduit.
+For aluminum wire, use a 1.5-inch conduit.

 - What size wire do you need for 70 amps?